 Maintain rules that support Retail Market processes and promote market solutions that are consistent with PURA and PUC.

 Collaborate with WMS to ensure the incorporation of demand response and load participation in the Wholesale market including participation in the ERCOT annual demand response survey.

+Support ERCOT’s initiatives to develop retail processes for integrating or transitioning Load into ERCOT as needed.

-Explore and implement Retail Market enhancements, process improvements and cost efficiencies.
+Explore and implement Retail Market enhancements, process improvements, cost efficiencies, and evaluate lessons learned from previous events.

-Facilitate market enhancements necessary to leverage the capabilities of Advanced Metering Systems in the retail market and improve the integrity and availability of AMS data to Market Participants.

 Maintain market rules that support open access to the ERCOT retail market.

 Continue to work with ERCOT to develop Protocols and other market improvements that support increased data transparency and data availability to the market.

-Continue support of SCR786, Retail Market Test Environment, throughout stabilization including but not limited to market education, communications and end user documentation.

 Assess and develop Retail Market training initiatives that may include ERCOT’s Learning Management System’s (LMS) online modules and Instructor Led Market Training courses and/or webinars.

-Support all phases of ERCOT’s implementation of NPRR 778, Modifications to Date Change and Cancellation Evaluation Window, including but not limited to project planning, system testing, project execution along with market education and communications.
+Continue to monitor the stabilization of NPRR 778, Modifications to Date Change and Cancellation Evaluation Window, including but not limited to market education and communications.

 Assess and improve communications and notifications processes for all Market Participants including ERCOT.

+Assess and develop Retail Market processes in support of NPRR850, Market Suspension and Restart, as necessary.